 Indian Prime Minister Mrs. Indira Gandhi and Bangladesh Premier Sheikh Mujibur Rahman went on a?

-Indian Prime Minister Mrs. Indira Gandhi and Bangladesh Premier Sheikh Mujibur Rahman went on a six-hour river-boat cruise near Dacca on Saturday (March 18) for talks which led to Sunday's (March 19) wide-ranging treaty between their two countries.
+Background: Indian Prime Minister Mrs. Indira Gandhi and Bangladesh Premier Sheikh Mujibur Rahman went on a six-hour river-boat cruise near Dacca on Saturday (March 18) for talks which led to Sunday's (March 19) wide-ranging treaty between their two countries.
 They were accompanied by their foreign ministers and top officials.
 Mrs. Gandhi was on a two-day official visit to Bangladesh, and left on Sunday after initialling the treaty with Sheikh Mujib.

 The treaty covers peace, friendship and co-operation between the two countries, and provides for each to "take appropriate effective measures" in event of an attack on the other.
 It went into effect immediately.